Stage presence

 The wound is not the engine

-Her exchanges with Florence Malhomme, her professor at the Sorbonne who introduced her to ancient philosophy, made her understand retrospectively that "the trigger for becoming an artist is certainly the first wound, the first trauma, the first disappointment, or a mixture of everything that causes pain.
-But that trigger must not be the engine of our career."
+Her exchanges with Florence Malhomme, her professor at the Sorbonne who introduced her to ancient philosophy, made her understand retrospectively that the trigger for becoming an artist is surely the first wound, the first trauma, the first disappointment, or a mixture of everything that causes pain.
+But that trigger must not be the engine of our career.

 "It was during one of these walks that Lucile, hearing me speak with rapture of solitude, said to me: 'You should paint all of this.'
 That word revealed the Muse to me; a divine breath passed over me.
 I began to stammer verses, as if that had been my natural language."